GeoNode/documentation/intermediate/backup/index.rst

 Executing from the CLI
 ======================

-The following sections shows instructions on how to perform backup / restore from the command line by using the Admin Management Commands.
+The following sections shows instructions on how to perform backup / restore from the command line by using the Django Admin Management Commands.

 In order to obtain a basic user guide for the management command from the command line, just run